Date

 Recognise diversity as a strength

 Learn about diversity and equity with your students.
-See the Universal Design for Learning | Inclusive Education guide for more information.
+See the Universal Design for Learning guide on this website for more information.

 “Diversity” needs to be recognised as a strength for a future-oriented learning system, something to be actively fostered, not a weakness that lowers the system’s performance.